Rule Change: Completed

 Each of these rule change requests proposed to introduce a mandatory requirement for all scheduled and semi-scheduled generators to automatically respond to small changes in frequency either side of 50Hz, albeit through different proposed changes to the National Electricity Rules (NER).

 The proponents considered that this change would improve the operational security of the national electricity system and its resilience to system disturbances.

 AEMO’s rule change request states that:

-- AEMO is increasingly unable to control frequency in the NEM under normal operating conditions, due to reduced frequency responsiveness from generation.
+- AEMO is increasingly unable to control frequency in the national electricity market (NEM) under normal operating conditions, due to reduced frequency responsiveness from generation.

 - the tools currently available to AEMO cannot effectively control frequency on an ongoing basis, and are increasingly resulting in power system outcomes that AEMO now regards as inconsistent with prudent industry practice.

 On 19 December the Commission published a draft determination and draft rule - Mandatory primary frequency response.